nsafarova/nsafarova/README.md

 ## Front-end Developer

-I am 23 years old and IT graduate who loves everything about frontend development.
-I am solution oriented, enthusiastic with a fondness for creating web applications and learning more about web development.
+I am 23 years old and IT graduate who loves everything about front-end development.
+I am solution oriented, enthusiastic with a fondness for creating web applications and learning more every day.

 - 🖥️ I’m currently working on my Portfolio
 - 🧠 I’m currently learning more about Next.js framework